Last updated

 IPTV Alternatives in Canada

-Cable TV wasn’t the best solution for everyone, and the evolution of IPTV hasn’t changed that.
-Some traditional services like satellite TV and antenna broadcasts continue to provide service for a niche market.
+Cable TV wasn’t the best solution for everyone, and the evolution of IPTV hasn’t become the only logical choice either.
+Some traditional services, like satellite TV and antenna broadcasts, continue to provide service for a niche market.
 Newer over-the-top (OTT) services like Netflix changed the landscape of movies and television.
 Read on to learn more about alternatives to IPTV.

 A satellite TV dish on a cabin